Take the first step. Request more information.

 The Doctor of Business Administration degree is designed for business professionals who wish to enhance their careers as university professors, executives or consultants.
 Students gain expertise in a variety of business disciplines, with a unique focus on the integration of Christian faith and ethics into instruction and practice.

 Students in the program complete a business core, research core and education core that includes a teaching practicum.
-In addition, students choose a management or marketing concentration for in-depth study.
+In addition, students choose an accounting, management or marketing concentration for in-depth study.

-- Management concentration (includes courses Foundations of Management and Leadership, Strategic Management, Organizational Theory and Behavior, and Human Resources Development)
+- Management concentration (includes courses Organizational Theory and Behavior, Human Resource Development, and Strategic Management)

 Designed for the working professional …